 He has been involved with every HIV vaccine trial conducted in Australia, and multiple phase I-IV clinical trials, particularly those involving patients with primary infection.
 He has developed a range of immunological assays that are now widely used and is currently working on mapping the HIV reservoir and developing a novel “block and lock” approach towards clinical application.

-Professor Kelleher has been Head of the Immunovirology and Pathogenesis Program at the Kirby Institute since 2005.
+Professor Kelleher was the Head of the Immunovirology and Pathogenesis Program at the Kirby Institute from 2005 to 2025.
 He has also served as Principal of the Infection, Immunology and Inflammation theme and Senior Vice Dean Research in the Faculty of Medicine at UNSW Sydney.
 He previously served as Acting Dean of UNSW Medicine.

-Professor Kelleher is a clinical academic at St Vincent’s Hospital, Sydney, responsible for clinical care of patients with HIV infection and autoimmune diseases as well as oversight of the NSW State HIV Reference laboratory.
+Professor Kelleher is a senior Staff specialist at St Vincent’s Hospital, Sydney, responsible for clinical care of patients with HIV infection and autoimmune diseases as well as oversight of the NSW State HIV Reference laboratory.